Michelle has been a Real Estate Broker over 15 years. She loves educating buyers and sellers on how to make their transactions go smoothly.

 You will receive a copy of all your documents before you leave closing.
 Remember, if you have questions, just ask.

-Things to Do on Move-In Day
+What to Do on Move-In Day

 Once you have the keys to your new home you can begin moving in.
 Hopefully you already have your furniture and household goods packed up and on a truck waiting.
 You will need to have utilities switched over or turned on in your name and change your locks.
 This can be scheduled ahead of time to be done on the day of closing.
 Your agent will have the information you need to contact utility companies if you need it.
 You may also want to set up appointments for your telephone, cable and security system.
 If you have any issues do not hesitate to call your real estate agent.
 It’s your home now so start unpacking and get settled in.